-Dr Neelesh Reddy is a senior medical oncologist at Columbia Asia Hospital at Bengaluru, India.
+Dr Neelesh Reddy is a senior medical oncologist at Onco.com.
 Trained at one of the premium institutes for cancer, Cancer Institute at Adyar, he elucidates key concerns in one of the primary women cancers, ovarian cancer.

 When formerly interviewed, he said, "evolution will eliminate the 'fear of cancer' from our minds, and make room for hope in cancer treatments."
 Find excerpts of the interview with Dr Reddy here.

 As a female disease, there is added taboo associated with ovarian cancer.
 Dr Neelesh explores the emotional aspect of suffering from ovarian cancer.
-The conversation sprawls out into various other concerns such as, are all ovarian cysts cancerous, and is it possible to develop the disease even after the ovaries have been removed, or are fertility drugs a risk factor for ovarian cancer at all.
-He also explains what BRCA genes are and what is the CA-125 indicator is.
+The conversation sprawls out into various other concerns such as, the BRCA genes are, the link beween ovarian and breast cancers, the use of transvaginal ultrasounds in screening and what genetic screening is.